Senior Lecturer (Textile Technology)

 Specialist interest in textile testing and specification development

-2014 – Present: RKE, small project funding.
+2014 – 2016: RKE, small project funding.
 Assessment for the need of a textile-based encapsulation system for the transdermal delivery of Vitamin D, (with Dr. B. Buczkowski, MMU), (£1000).

 J.McLoughlin, T. Sabir, S. Hayes, Fabric cover-factor and its significance stitching quality seams for apparel products: Textile Institute 90th World Conference, Poland, April 2016.

-As a core member of the Textile Institute, Tasneem is currently involved in the organisation of 'Textiles and Life' PGR/T student conference (Wednesday 22nd November 2017).
+As a core member of the Textile Institute, Tasneem has been involved in the organisation of 'Textiles and Life' and Textile & Life 2 Conferences for PGR/T student bodies.

 Expert reviewer for journals and publishers

-Journal Reviewer: Reviewer for the Journal of Fashion Marketing and Management.
+Journal Reviewer: for the Journal of Fashion Marketing and Management.

 Consultancy Book Reviewer: Bloomsbury UK